 The south-west is widely regarded as the best region for golfers to visit.
 With an array of golf courses all located within a reasonable distance from each other, the south-west is perfectly designed for golf tours.
-Some of the best courses here are Ballybunion, Tralee & Waterville.
+Some of the best courses are to be found here including Ballybunion, Tralee & Waterville.
 Many golfers who visit the south-west base themselves in Killarney during their trip.
 They also move to Lahinch, Dingle & Kinsale to play some of the other courses that the south-west has to offer.

 Over the last number of years, Northern Irish golf has grown immensely, along with the success of its golfers such as Rory Mcilroy & Graeme McDowell.
 With Royal County Down & Royal Portrush among its arsenal, the quality of courses in Norther Ireland is up there with the best in the world.
 There is also plenty to do besides golf, with the Titanic Museum & the Game Of Thrones experience among favourites, and notably, Giants Causeway is ever-popular.
 This year’s Irish Open will be staged at the picturesque Portstewart and is sure to impress the golfing world.

 The West & North West is really the hidden Gem of golf in Ireland.
 It might not have the big names like that of Royal County Down & Ballybunion, but it has some of the best links courses that you can experience in Ireland.
 Most notably, Rosapenna & Enniscrone provide golfers with unique golf challenges along the Wild Atlantic way which you will be sure to never forget.
 The rugged landscape and remote locations are something to behold.